Deja Vu (Post Malone song): Composition and lyrics

 "Deja Vu" is a laid-back pop song with a deep R&B groove involving "wistful, detuned guitar riffs".
 It opens with a church organ that backs the track.
 Several critics made comparisons to Drake's "Hotline Bling" in regards to the song's sound.
 In particular, The Faders David Renshaw said it "has an almost 'Hotline Bling'-esque tempo", while Madeline Roth of MTV News, Danny Schwartz of HotNewHipHop, and Billboards Colin Stutz noted similarities between the two with the song's start.
 In a different comparison, Dana Getz of Entertainment Weekly wrote that it "features a slow fizz, cha-cha inflected beat akin to a drowsier take on Drake's 'One Dance.

 "Deja Vu" is about an on-and-off-again love where "Malone helms sluggish, lovesick verses".
 An echoed coo accompanies Malone and Bieber as they sing the hook, with the latter repeating before delivering his verse: "Tell me is that deja vu? / 'Cause you want me and I want you."

+Commercial performance

+In the United States, the single charted at number 75 on the Billboard Hot 100 and at number 29 on the Rhythmic Airplay chart, and peaked at number 25 on the Hot R&B/Hip-Hop Songs chart.
+It was additionally certified Platinum by the Recording Industry Association of America (RIAA) for equivalent sales of 1,000,000 units in the United States.
+In Australia, although the single did not chart, it was certified 2× Platinum by the Australian Recording Industry Association (ARIA) for equivalent sales of 140,000 units in the country.
+In Canada, the single charted at number 43 on the Canadian Hot 100, and was certified 2× Platinum by Music Canada (MC) for equivalent sales of 160,000 units in the country.
+In Denmark, although the single did not chart, it was certified Gold by IFPI Danmark for equivalent sales of 45,000 units in the country.

+In France, the single charted at number 151 on the French Singles Chart.
+In the Netherlands, the single charted at number 30 on the Dutch Single Top 100 chart.
+In New Zealand, the single topped the New Zealand Heatseekers charts, its highest position on any chart it made.
+It was also certified 2× Platinum by Recorded Music New Zealand (RMNZ) for equivalent sales of 60,000 units in the country.
+In Portugal, although the single did not chart, it was certified Gold by Associação Fonográfica Portuguesa (AFP) for equivalent sales of 5,000 units in the country.
+In Scotland, the single charted at number 44 on the Scottish Singles Chart.
+In Sweden, the single charted at number 14 on the Sweden Heatseeker chart.
+In the United Kingdom, the single charted at number 63 on the UK Singles Chart and was certified Gold by the British Phonographic Industry (BPI) for equivalent sales of 400,000 units in the country.